The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Introduction

+\emph{Two formulations of the replication problem.} We present two protocols realising this approach, targeting two natural formulations of the replication problem.
+In standard SMR, every correct processor eventually receives every finalised transaction.
+A weaker but practically important variant is \emph{Extractable SMR}~\cite{lewis2025morpheus}, in which correct processors agree on the same sequence of finalised blocks, and any correct processor can efficiently reconstruct any finalised block from the fragments held by correct processors collectively, but processors are not required to hold full blocks locally.
+Indeed, many well-known protocols, including HotStuff~\cite{yin2019hotstuff}, implicitly solve Extractable SMR rather than full SMR: they ensure data availability for finalised blocks but do not specify the mechanism by which every correct processor retrieves the full payload.
+Extractable SMR suffices for settings such as data availability layers, where on-demand reconstruction is enough.

-\emph{Carnot\footnote{The name is inspired by the Carnot heat engine, which achieves the theoretical maximum efficiency for converting heat into work.
-Similarly, our protocols aim to approach the theoretical maximum efficiency for converting network bandwidth into throughput.}~1: a clean design for $n \geq 4f+1$ (Sections~\ref{formal}--\ref{1opt}).} Our first protocol assumes $n \geq 4f+1$ and achieves a particularly clean design.
+The two protocols we present are Carnot\footnote{The name is inspired by the Carnot heat engine, which achieves the theoretical maximum efficiency for converting heat into work.
+Similarly, our protocols aim to approach the theoretical maximum efficiency for converting network bandwidth into throughput.}~1, a protocol for Extractable SMR assuming $n \geq 4f+1$, and Carnot~2, which solves full SMR under the weaker (and optimal) assumption $n \geq 3f+1$.
+The safe data expansion rate depends on the resilience assumption: approximately $1.33$ for $n \geq 4f+1$, or approximately $1.5$ for $n \geq 3f+1$.

+\emph{Carnot~1: a clean design solving Extractable SMR for $n \geq 4f+1$.} Our first protocol assumes $n \geq 4f+1$ and achieves a particularly clean design.
 A key concern when using aggressive erasure codes is ensuring \emph{data availability}: if a correct processor advances to the next view on the basis of a block whose payload it cannot fully reconstruct, it must be guaranteed that the payload can eventually be recovered from the messages received by correct processors collectively.
 In many protocols, this guarantee requires correct processors to perform additional rounds of fragment dissemination when the leader is Byzantine, adding communication overhead precisely in the cases where resources are most constrained.
 Carnot~1 avoids this entirely: processors echo their certified fragment once upon receiving it from the leader and voting, but no further echoing is ever required.
 The protocol achieves this through a careful choice of quorum sizes that guarantees every view produces either a compact data-availability certificate or a mechanism for skipping the view, without additional communication.